asterinas/asterinas/test/benchmark/README.md

     - `alert_threshold`: Set the threshold for alerting.
 If the benchmark result exceeds this threshold, an alert will be triggered.
 Note that the threshold should usually be greater than 100%.
 If your results are not stable, set it to a bigger value.
     - `alert_tool`: Choose the validation tool to use.
 The available options are `customBiggerIsBetter` and `customSmallerIsBetter`.
 Refer to [this](https://github.com/benchmark-action/github-action-benchmark?tab=readme-ov-file#tool-required) for more details.
 If using `customBiggerIsBetter`, the alert will be triggered when `prev.value / current.value` exceeds the threshold.
 If using `customSmallerIsBetter`, the alert will be triggered when `current.value / prev.value` exceeds the threshold.
     - `search_pattern`: Define a regular expression to extract benchmark results from the output using `awk`.
 This regular expression is designed to match specific patterns in the output, effectively isolating the benchmark results and producing a set of fragments.
+    - `nth_occurrence`: Specify which of the matched lines contains the results we want.
+The default value is `1`.
     - `result_index`: Specify the index of the result in the extracted output.
 This field is aligned with `awk`'s action.
     - `description`: Provide a brief description of the benchmark.
     - `title`: Set the title of the benchmark.